 Albert Einstein’s simple explanation of relativity to his secretary.

-Albert Einstein’s most famous contribution begins with “special relativity” in 1905, which he further developed in 1915 by adding “general relativity,” followed by “acceleration due to gravity.”
+Albert Einstein’s most renowned contribution to physics began with his formulation of “special relativity” in 1905.
+He further expanded on this theory in 1915 by introducing “general relativity,” which encompassed the concept of “acceleration due to gravity.”

-While working as a full-time patent officer in Switzerland, Albert Einstein developed his special theory of relativity.
-According to Einstein in 1952, the time between the conception of his ideas in May-June 1905 and the writing of his essay “On the Electrodynamics of Moving Bodies” was just five or six weeks.
-However, using this as a starting point for his theories would be incorrect since the arguments and building blocks most likely took years to form.
+Interestingly, while working as a full-time patent officer in Switzerland, Albert Einstein developed his special theory of relativity.
+According to Einstein himself in 1952, the time between conceiving his ideas in May-June 1905 and composing his essay “On the Electrodynamics of Moving Bodies” was just five or six weeks.
+However, attributing this short duration as the sole starting point for his theories would be misleading, as the foundational arguments and building blocks likely took years to develop and mature.

-Consider sitting at the window of a carriage that travels uniformly—at a constant speed that never accelerates nor decelerates—and letting a stone fall simply by opening your hand.
-If you do not account for air resistance, you will see that the stone fell in a straight line even if you were moving.
-However, a pedestrian standing near the tracks can see the stone falling by drawing a parabola.
+Consider sitting at the window of a carriage that travels uniformly—at a constant speed that never accelerates or decelerates—and letting a stone fall simply by opening your hand.
+If you do not account for air resistance, you will see that the stone fell in a straight line even if you are moving.
+However, a pedestrian standing near the tracks can see the stone falling, drawing a parabola.

 Albert Einstein wonders which of these observed trajectories is the “truth”: the straight line or the parabola.
 Both answers are accurate.
 The “truth” in this case is founded on the reference object to which the observer is connected—in geometric words, the coordinate system.
 Is the observer on the train or on the ground?
 Furthermore, unlike in classical physics, there is no absolute reference frame for the cosmos in which velocity can be measured approximately.
 For Newton, this frame of reference was “God,” and for Maxwell, it was “ether.”